-In 2020, the number of stimulant doses\ and prescriptions dispensed to Ohio patients decreased as compared to 2019 (Chart #5).
-Total doses of stimulant prescriptions have continued to increase since 2012 but have generally remained stable since 2017.
-The total number of stimulant prescriptions increased by 21 percent between 2012 and 2020 (Chart #6).
+In 2021, the number of stimulant doses and prescriptions dispensed to Ohio patients remained relatively stable (Chart #5).
+Total doses of stimulant prescriptions have continued to increase since 2012 but have generally remained at similar levels since 2017.
+The total number of stimulant prescriptions increased by 34 percent between 2012 and 2021 (Chart #6).

-\Solid dosage units only (eg. tablets, capsules and patches).
+^{}Solid dosage units only (eg. tablets, capsules and patches).
 Liquids and powders are not included.